chris-wei-17/Code-Samples/README.md

 -----------------------------------------------------

 Racecar:  Work from an independent study completed as a part of my MSME program.
-The project focused on SLAM and control fo wheeled mobile robots in GPS denied environments
+The project focused on SLAM and control for wheeled mobile robots in GPS denied environments.

 <img src="https://github.com/chris-wei-17/Code-Samples/blob/master/Racecar/Images/3D_map.png" height="350" width="500">